fasttime/JScrewIt/Features.md

 Features available in Node.js 0.10.
 <a name="NODE012"></a>
 ### `NODE012`
+Features available in Node.js 0.12.
+<a name="NODE100"></a>
+### `NODE100`
-Features available in Node.js 0.12 or later.
+Features available in Node.js 10 or later.
 <a name="NODE40"></a>
 ### `NODE40`
-Features available in Node.js 4.0 or later.
+Features available in Node.js 4.
 <a name="NODE50"></a>
 ### `NODE50`
-Features available in Node.js 5.0 or later.
+Features available in Node.js 5 to 9.
 <a name="NODECONSTRUCTOR"></a>
 ### `NODECONSTRUCTOR`
 Existence of the global object Node having the string representation "\[object NodeConstructor\]".

-_Available in Safari before 10.0+.
+_Available in Safari before 10.0.
 This feature is not available inside web workers._
 <a name="NO_FF_SRC"></a>
 ### `NO_FF_SRC`
 A string representation of native functions typical for V8 and Edge or for Internet Explorer but not for Firefox and Safari.